Chive/pyrate/README.md

 pyrate
 ======
 Pyrate is a python wrapper for restful web apis.
-It's like *magic* but quicker.
+It's like *magic* but simpler.

 Currently, the following services are implemented